Testimonials

 Apache 2.4 installation

 We'll be using Apache 2.4 as our web server.
-To install it use the following command:
+To install it use the following commands:

 $ sudo apt install apache2